-If you’re a college student who needs assistance completing the Free Application for Federal Student Aid (FAFSA), your Credit Union can help.
+If you’re a high school or college student who needs help completing the Free Application for Federal Student Aid (FAFSA), turn to your Credit Union.

 Where can I get help with the FAFSA?

-Now through November 30, from 8:30 a.m. to 5:30 p.m. weekdays, Credit Union representatives are ready to help you complete and electronically file FAFSA applications for the 2021-2022 academic year at no charge to LGFCU members.
-Pre-registration is not required, but it’s helpful to contact your local branch in advance to ensure someone is available to meet with you.
+Now through November 30, during normal business hours, Credit Union representatives are ready to assist you with completing and electronically filing FAFSA applications for the 2022-2023 academic year.
+There is no charge to LGFCU members and pre-registration is not required.
+But it’s best to contact your local branch in advance to ensure someone is available to meet with you in person or by phone.

 You need to bring the following information to your visit: